Commercial-off-the-shelf (COTS) software is a term for software products that are ready-made and available for purchase in the commercial market.

 The requirements analysis process is necessary to determine what functionality is needed to deliver the capability required by the eventual end user(s).

-The evaluation needs to be focused on more than just product characteristics, such as functionality, maturity, technology, architecture and long-term viability.
+The evaluation of COTS applications needs to be focused on more than just product characteristics, such as functionality, maturity, technology, architecture and long-term viability.
 There should also be a focus on vendor characteristics such as maturity, stability, cooperation and ability to provide adequate support, training and documentation.

 3. Finalize Terms with COTS Vendors